View XML QR Code

 Content Description

-The Jay Lentzner collection of Milwaukee Road records contains documents, drawings, publications, and photographs charting the history of the Chicago, Milwaukee, St. Paul and Pacific Railroad, commonly known as the Milwaukee Road, in the Rocky Mountain Division of Montana, Idaho, and Washington.
-Lentzner supervised the closing of the western portion of the Milwaukee Road and saved records related to engineering, administration, service, and operations in the west.
-Of note are over 500 blueprints and drawings, primarily right of way, station, and track maps.
-Also of note are electrification documents.
-The Milwaukee Road was electrified (with an overhead trolley line) for over 400 miles from Harlowton, Montana to Avery, Idaho for nearly six decades.
+The Jay Lentzner Collection of Milwaukee Road Montana Western Extension Records contains maps, correspondence, diagrams, studies, reports, and other documents and photographs charting the history of the Chicago, Milwaukee, St. Paul and Pacific Railroad, commonly known as the Milwaukee Road, primarily in Montana and parts of Idaho and Washington.
+Lentzner supervised the closing of the western portion of the Milwaukee Road and saved records related to engineering, administration, service, and other operations in the west.
+Of note are over 500 blueprints and drawings, consisting of right of way, station, and track maps.
+Also of note are electrification documents (the Milwaukee Road was electrified with an overhead trolley line for over 400 miles from Harlowton, Montana to Avery, Idaho), depot and facility records, and construction contract information for the firms and individuals responsible for bringing the Pacific Extension into being.

 Return to Top